emanuelepaiano/espresso-portal/README.md

-FreeWifi PHP Portal for coffee or restaurants hotspot Works on Ubiquiti Unifi controller
+FreeWifi PHP Portal for coffee or restaurants hotspot.
+Works with Ubiquiti Unifi controller

-WARNING: THIS RELEASE WORK, BUT IT'S A WORK IN PROGRESS (CLIENTS FRONTEND ONLY).
+WARNING: THIS RELEASE RUNS GOOD, BUT IT'S A WORK IN PROGRESS (NO BACKEND - CLIENTS FRONTEND ONLY).

 I'm coding a jquery-mobile backend for administrate database.